bmelanman/PX4-Autopilot/README.md

 ## Test Change

-This is a test change to make sure things are working properly
+This is a test change to make sure things are working properly.

+This sentence is for the second test!